While Google has its place, there are many better resources available online. Being a library member gives you access to these.

 In-library use only eResources

 Family history and genealogy resource.
 Search census and vital records, immigration and military records, family histories, historical maps and more.
-Only accessible from Burdekin Library computers.
+This product is only accessible using Burdekin Library public computers.

 Other useful websites